 1. Sprint Scope

-At the end of each sprint clientt gets snap review of last week.
+At the end of each sprint you receive a snapshot review of the week.

 Test each iteration of product.